radiant-rstats/docker/install/setup-ohmyzsh.md

 ## Setup oh-my-zsh

-Start by setting `ZSH` as the default shell instead of `BASH`.
-On macOS, Linux, and Windows (WSL2) use the command below from a terminal and answer "y" if prompted.

-`chsh -s $(which zsh)`

 ## Install Meslo Nerd Font

 Follow the linked instructions to install the <a href="https://github.com/romkatv/powerlevel10k#meslo-nerd-font-patched-for-powerlevel10k" target="_blank">Meslo Nerd Font</a>.